 Hatice Melisa Acar

-I undertook courses such as ‘History of Philosophy,’ ‘Ethics,’ ‘Logic,’ and ‘History of Religions’—each characterized by substantial depth.
-For instance, reading articles on “the relationship between Law and Ethics” and “Asian belief systems,” marked critical moments of insight for me.
+For instance, reading articles on “the relationship between Law and Ethics” and “Asian belief systems and women,” marked critical moments of insight for me.
+At that age, I would often retreat to my room for long hours and study:

 During my master’s studies, I entered a new academic phase where the practical concerns I had already become aware of during my undergraduate years began to fit into a theoretical framework—like pieces of “a puzzle” coming together.